CO-OP Shared Branch

-Retain existing members and attract new ones with Credit Union Shared Branching.
-When you join the shared branch network, you provide members with additional convenient locations to perform in-person transactions just as if they were at your home credit union.
+Retain existing members and attract new ones with Credit Union Shared Branching (CUSB).
+When you join the Shared Branch Network, you provide members with additional convenient locations to perform in-person transactions just as if they were at your home credit union.

 - A shared branch transaction is about half the cost of a traditional credit union transaction

 - Members who use shared branching are 12 times more profitable to the credit union than members who do not

 - Increasing the chances that your members will make your credit union their primary financial institution (PFI)

 - 71% of shared branch users consider the credit union their PFI, compared to only 57% of members who don’t use shared branching

 - Using the shared branch network provides credit unions added disaster recovery protection

 - When needing a product or service, members who use shared branching will look to their credit union first

 - Retaining and gaining new members, especially those who move or travel often